|Value||Eligibility||Open date||Close date|

 a.
 The scholarship will be awarded on the basis of:

-II. demonstrated evidence of Australian Aboriginal or Torres Strait Islander descent
+II. evidence of Aboriginal and/or Torres Strait Islander identity,

 IV. a personal statement.

 b.
-The scholarship will be awarded by the Head of School and Dean of the Sydney Dental School, or their nominated delegate.
+The Scholarship will be awarded by the Head of School and Dean, Sydney Dental School, or their nominated delegate(s).

 a.
-The scholarship is valued at $6000 per annum and is tenable for one year only.
+The Scholarship is valued at $6,000 per annum for up to one year.

-c.
-Deferral of the scholarship is not permitted and is not transferable to another University school, faculty or university.
+d.
+The scholarship cannot be transferred to another University school, faculty or university.

 a.
-To continue receipt of the scholarship, the recipient must maintain a minimum Weighted Average Mark (WAM) of 65 each semester.
+To continue receipt of the Scholarship, the recipient must maintain a minimum Semester Average Mark (SAM) of 50 each semester.

 a.
 The scholarship will be terminated if the recipient:

 b.
-Once the scholarship has been terminated, it will not be reinstated.
+Once the scholarship has been terminated, it will not be reinstated unless due to University error.

 c.
 Where a student is found guilty of serious misconduct or withdraws from the relevant course, the University reserves the right to request that any scholarship funds paid to the scholarship recipient be reimbursed.